Lille: Post-French Revolution

-The city continued to grow and, by 1800, had some 53,000 residents, leading to Lille becoming the seat of the Nord départment in 1804.
+The city continued to grow and, by 1800, had some 53,000 residents, leading to Lille becoming the seat of the Nord département in 1804.
 In 1846, a railway connecting Paris and Lille was built.
-In the early the 19th century, Napoleon I's continental blockade against the United Kingdom led to Lille's textile industry developing even more fully.
+In the early 19th century, Napoleon I's continental blockade against the United Kingdom led to Lille's textile industry developing even more fully.
 The city was known for its cotton while the nearby towns of Roubaix and Tourcoing worked wool.
 Leisure activities were thoroughly organised in 1858 for the 80,000 inhabitants.
 Cabarets or taverns for the working class numbered 1,300, or one for every three houses.
 At that time the city counted 63 drinking and singing clubs, 37 clubs for card players, 23 for bowling, 13 for skittles, and 18 for archery.
 The churches likewise have their social organizations.
 Each club had a long roster of officers, and a busy schedule of banquets festivals and competitions.
 In 1853, Alexandre Desrousseaux composed his lullaby "P'tit quinquin".

 In 1858, Lille annexed the adjacent towns of Esquermes, Fives, Moulins-Lille and Wazemmes.
 Lille's population was 158,000 in 1872, growing to over 200,000 by 1891.
 In 1896 Lille became the first city in France to be led by a socialist, Gustave Delory.

 By 1912, Lille's population stood at 217,000.
 The city profited from the Industrial Revolution, particularly via coal and the steam engine.
 The entire region grew wealthy thanks to its mines and textile industry.